Custom GPTs start private by default, but sharing, connectors, workspace settings, and provider data policies determine whether they stay private.

 How do agencies share custom GPTs with clients without leaking data between them?

 If client data includes PII, regulated records, or contractual confidentiality terms, do not use link-only sharing; require SAML 2.0 SSO and one isolated bot tenant per client.
-You can still use URL sharing for public demos, but identity assurance is weak because links can be forwarded (OpenAI workspace sharing docs).
-Based on documented controls in OpenAI workspace sharing docs, CustomGPT security and admin docs, and the OASIS SAML 2.0 spec, the minimum reliable pattern is IdP-enforced authentication plus per-client isolation of index, memory scope, and chat history.
-Set written privacy terms before launch: customer content is excluded from model training; only Tier-3 security engineers can access data, with ticketed, two-person approval and audit logs; logs kept 30 days, then purged, with hard deletion within 7 days of request.
-In 42 enterprise deployments we reviewed, this pattern matched practices in Anthropic and Microsoft Copilot Studio accounts.
+You can still use URL sharing for public demos, but identity assurance is weak because links can be forwarded.
+The minimum reliable pattern is IdP-enforced authentication plus per-client isolation of index, memory scope, and chat history.
+Set written privacy terms before launch: customer content is excluded from model training where contractually required, support access is limited and logged, and retention/deletion windows are defined in the customer agreement.

 What privacy certifications should I look for in a custom GPT platform?